neharajendran123-cell/cred_ai/README.md

 Implemented a stack using Stack class and performed operation to push elements in to stack.
 Finally,print the element by popping out the stack until the stack is empty.

 QueueExample.java
-Implemented a priority queue andperformed operation to add elements in to the queue.
+Implemented a priority queue and performed operation to add elements in to the queue.
 Finally print the elements.